Baggi24/slider/readme.txt

 If you think, that you found a bug in our [WordPress Responsive Slider](http://huge-it.com/wordpress-responsive-slider) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.3.3 =
+* 1) Fixed some UX/UI issues along with some bugs in the back end of the plugin.
+* 2) Added new slider effect.
+* 3) Added a new Christmas banner.

 = 2.3.2 =
 * 1) We have added requested new option of pause on hover in Lite version